quickwit-oss/quickwit/docs/log-management/index.md

 ### OpenTelemetry agent

-Before using an [OpenTelemety collector](https://opentelemetry.io/docs/collector/), check that [Quickwit OpenTelemetry service](#opentelemetry-service) is enabled.
+Before using an [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), check that [Quickwit OpenTelemetry service](#opentelemetry-service) is enabled.
-Once started, Quickwit is then ready to receive OpenTelemetry gRPC requests.
+Once started, Quickwit is then ready to receive and ingest OpenTelemetry gRPC requests.

-Here is configuration example of an OpenTelemetry agent that sends logs into Quickwit:
+Here is a configuration example of an OpenTelemetry agent that sends logs into Quickwit:

 ```yaml
 mode: daemonset